geeram/getting-and-cleaning-data/CodeBook.md

 ## Transformation

-Train and test data sets have been merged into a single data set.
+Train and test data sets have been merged into a single sensor data set.
 Extracted the mean and standard deviation for each measurement.
 Used descriptive activity names to the activities in the data set.
 Appropriately labeled.
 Created an independant tidy data set from the above data set.
-The non alphabetic characters in column names have been removed.

 ## Tidy data Output

-All the values are means, aggregated over 30 subjects and 6 activities, hence the resulting dataset is 180 rows by 68 columns.
 The saved file will be named **"tidydata.txt"**

 ## Notes

-The codes in the file **'run_analysis.R'** executes with the standard libraries in R. No additional libraries are needed.
+The codes in the file **'run_analysis.R'** requires **plyr** library.